 Omer Bar-Yohay, CEO of Eviation Aircraft, highlighted the benefits of the electric aircraft : “At a time when we are more connected than ever, our mobility options must adapt to reflect this new, efficient future...Whether it is a zero emissions, low-cost trip from Silicon Valley to San Diego, or Seoul to Beijing, our all-electric aircraft represents a chance for people to move with the speed and impact our global economy now demands."

 Since the first planes will be carrying less than double-digit passengers, Eviation could be working with companies like Uber to create smaller-scale transportation.
-The ride-hailing service has been in the past and was hoping to make it a reality by 2020.
+The ride-hailing service has been looking at electric flying cars in the past and was hoping to make it a reality by 2020.
 Their process is to create vertical takeoff and landing (VTOL) flying vehicles that could travel anywhere from 20 to 60 miles.
 Slightly further into the future, Eviation is hoping to have their longer commercial flights going by 2021.